T-ara: 2011–2012: International expansion and bullying controversy

 In November 2011, T-ara released their third extended play Black Eyes which charted at number two on the Gaon charts.
-The album was preceded by the release of "Cry Cry", which peaked at number one on the Billboard Korea K-Pop Hot 100 and won two consecutive first-place awards on M Countdown.
+The album was preceded by the release of "Cry Cry", which peaked at number one on both the Billboard Korea K-Pop Hot 100 and Gaon's weekly singles, and won two consecutive first-place awards on M Countdown.
 The music video for "Cry Cry" was noted for having a billion South Korean won production budget and a thirty-minute drama story line.
 The group released their second Japanese single, a remake of "Yayaya" from their Temptastic EP, on November 30.
 The single peaked at number seven on the Oricon charts and number six on the Billboard Japan Hot 100.

 In December 2011, Core Contents Media announced that T-ara's third leader Hyomin would be passing on her leadership to Soyeon.
-The group performed a three-day mini-concert tour titled X-mas Premium Live, that was held at the Shinagawa Stella Hall in Tokyo, the Zepp in Nagoya, and the Zepp in Osaka.
+The group performed a three-day mini-concert tour titled X-mas Premium Live, that was held at the Shinagawa Stella Hall in Tokyo, Zepp in Nagoya, and Zepp in Osaka.
 T-ara rose to become the second biggest girl group in Korea in 2011 by ranking at number eight on the Gallup Korea poll.
-T-ara and Davichi released their Christmastide ballad, "We Were in Love" on December 23, 2011; it was later included on T-ara's Funky Town re-release album.
+T-ara and Davichi released their Christmastide ballad, "We Were in Love" on December 23, 2011.
+It was later included on T-ara's Funky Town re-release album.
 The single reached number one on the Gaon Chart and peaked at number two on the Billboard Korea K-Pop Hot 100.
-Both groups performed the song weekly on SBS's Inkigayo.
 In November 2011, CCM announced that T-ara will not be attending any year-end award ceremonies due to their heavy schedules in and outside South Korea, which resulted in the group's immediate elimination from most of the country's award nomination lists.

 T-ara re-released Black Eyes under the title Funky Town on January 3, 2012.
-The album peaked at number one on the Gaon weekly album chart and number two on the monthly album chart, selling 76.749 copies.
-"Lovey-Dovey" was released as the second single from the album, which peaked at number one on both the Gaon and Billboard Korea K-pop Hot 100 charts.
+The album peaked at number one on the Gaon weekly album chart and number two on the monthly album chart, selling 76.000 copies.
+"Lovey-Dovey" was released as the album's title track, which peaked at number one on both the Gaon and Billboard Korea K-pop Hot 100 charts.
 The single has sold more than 3 million digital copies in South Korea alone.
 In February, Forbes Korea, in celebration of their ninth year of establishment, reported the year's list of the "Top 40 Power Celebrities".
 T-ara ranked on the list at number seventeen, thus making them as the third most powerful girl group and the seventh most powerful female celebrity in Korea.